-Video recording on NHS Premises Video recording in NHS Hospitals and Body Worn Video (BWV) are brand new training elements that provide detailed information all staff should be aware of.
+Video recording on NHS Premises and use of Body Worn Video (BWV) are brand new training elements that provide detailed information all staff should be aware of.

 Mental Health Awareness, (how to support others and the need for regular self-assessment) is now recognised as essential learning for security operatives and the new Healthcare Security Officer Training course addresses this in Module 6.

-In addition, Module 1 of the new, version 2, Healthcare Security Officer Top Up Training course also introduces candidates to the Security Institute, the NHS Counter Fraud Authority (NHSCFA), NHS Digital and the National Data Guardian (NDG), as well as, providing new elements on Information Security, Data Protection, Fraud, Bribery and Corruption and Security Management.
+In addition, Module 1 now introduces candidates to the Security Institute, the NHS Counter Fraud Authority (NHSCFA), NHS Digital and the National Data Guardian (NDG), as well as, providing new elements on Information Security, Data Protection, Fraud, Bribery and Corruption and Security Management.

 How long does it take to complete the new ‘Top Up’ e-learning course?

 Based on an average reading speed of 200 wpm, completing the course would take about 20 hours of continuous learning.

 Some people can complete the ‘Top Up’ training in a just a few visits.
 However, most candidates so far have chosen to spread their learning over a longer period (1-2 months).

 Some corporate clients have imposed a three month time frame for completion for their candidates and this has worked well.